BartlomiejMetrak/data_visualization/README.md

 # data_visualization
-Python script for data visualization on different types of charts.
+Python script for data visualization on different types of charts, chart formatting and saving if needed.